Automated Discovery of Test Oracles for Database Management Systems Using LLMs

-\end{section} \begin{section}{Test Cases Instantiation} This section presents our approach to instantiate test cases from the test oracles discovered in \Cref{sec:test-oracle-discovery}.
-As illustrated in Algorithm~\ref{alg:test-cases-instantiation}, our approach consists of three main steps: (1) synthesizing a corpus of SQL snippets, (2) instantiating test queries by populating placeholders in the test oracles with those generated in the first step, and (3) creating database instances to execute the instantiated test queries to detect bugs.
+\end{section} \begin{section}{Test Cases Instantiation} We now describe our approach to instantiate test cases from the test oracles discovered in \Cref{sec:test-oracle-discovery}.
+As illustrated in \Cref{alg:test-cases-instantiation}, our approach consists of: (1) synthesizing a corpus of SQL snippets, (2) instantiating test queries by populating placeholders in the test oracles with those generated in the first step, and (3) creating database instances to execute the instantiated test queries to detect bugs.

 \begin{subsection}{Corpus Synthesis} The test case instantiation process begins with the synthesis of a SQL snippet corpus.
 This corpus provides a pool of expressions and tables used to populate the placeholders within our test oracles (line \ref{line:corpus-generation}).
-To generate an effective and diverse corpus, we employ a hybrid strategy that leverages both an LLM $\mathcal{L}$ and a grammar-based generator $\mathcal{G}$.
-The motivation for this hybrid approach is: (1) LLMs excel at generating complex query structures and diverse database features, while (2) grammar-based generators can systematically cover a wide range of corner values and edge cases.
-As the grammar-based method follows established techniques, we focus this section on our LLM-based approach.
+We pre-generate this corpus rather than querying the LLM for each placeholder individually to amortize the cost of LLM invocations and improve efficiency, as many snippets can be reused across multiple test oracles.
+To generate an effective and diverse corpus, we employ a hybrid strategy that leverages both an LLM $\mathcal{M}$ and a grammar-based generator $\mathcal{G}$.
+We use this hybrid approach since: (1) LLMs excel at generating complex query structures and diverse database features, while (2) grammar-based generators can systematically cover a wide range of corner values and edge cases.
+As the grammar-based method follows established techniques, we focus this section on our novel LLM-based approach.

 Our LLM-based method starts with a default schema, which contains a single table incorporating all data types supported by the target DBMS: